 Fun Fact: I like to skateboard.

-Hey!
 My name's Josue Velazquez.
 I'm a junior at Emerson in the Interdisciplinary Studies Program.
-My highlighted focuses in this major are Visual Media Arts, Psychology, and Marketing.
-I plan to develop crucial skills to help me excel in the business side of the Film Industry.
-During my Freshman year, I was lucky enough to work as a Diversity Outreach Intern (which I'm doing again this year)!
+Through this program, I curated my major: Creative Media Advertising.
+I am also double minoring in Pre-law and Psychology.
+I plan to develop crucial skills to help me excel the LSAT exam at the University of California, Los Angeles.
+I want to join their law school to ultimately become a lawyer.
 I'm involved in our school's political debate club, Go Beyond, and can't wait to be a part of much more!

 • Stephyne Weathersby headshot